 Gout results from abnormal deposits of uric acid crystals in the joint cartilage.
 The crystals are later released into the joint fluid.

 Gout was once incorrectly thought to be a disease of only the rich and famous, caused by consuming too much rich food and fine wine.
 Although diet and excessive drinking contribute to gout, they are not the main cause of the condition.
-We now know that heredity plays a role in the development of gout and it's often associated with other medical problems like high blood pressure.
+We now know that heredity plays a role in the development of gout, and it's often associated with other medical problems like high blood pressure.

 Not everyone with high levels of uric acid will develop gout.
 The kidneys' ability to rid the body of uric acid is partly determined by heredity.
-Yet, just because someone in the family suffers from gout does not mean everyone in that family will have the disease.
+And just because someone in the family suffers from gout does not mean everyone in that family will have the disease.
 This risk varies from person to person.